-Pre-requisites: INFS122, INFS211 or equivalent, example, understanding of common programming languages such as C, C++, C#, Java etc. is a must.
+Pre-requisites: INFS122, INFS211 or equivalent, example, understanding of common programming languages such as C, C++, C#.
+Java etc. is a must.

-Module code: INFS614 Semester 1 NQF level 8

-Module name: Business Intelligence and Analytics •
+Module name: Business Intelligence and Analytics

-Module outcomes

-- implement a system using expert systems shell; - use the fundamental algorithm of an AI approach; - build and deploy software utilising intelligent agents; - analyse and report on the advantages and disadvantages of a given intelligent agent; and - use alternative search strategies in solving AI problems.
+- implement a system using expert systems shell; - use the fundamental algorithm of an AI approach; - build and deploy software utilising intelligent agents; - · analyse and report on the advantages and disadvantages of a given intelligent agent; and - use alternative search strategies in solving AI problems.